-Join Patrick Royal for an in-depth discussion in this video How are program files stored?, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video How are program files stored?, part of Learning MATLAB.

 So far, we've assumed that all your MATLAB files are stored in the same folder. …Obviously though, you'll eventually have enough separate scripts and programs that …you'll need multiple folders.
 So, in this video, we're going to look at …ways to navigate between folders in the MATLAB interface. …The current folder that MATLAB is working in is always displayed in the top bar of …your screen in a breadcrumb trail.
 From this trail, you can click on any of …the upper folders to jump back to them.
 For instance, I can click on my user name …to jump back to that folder.
 From here, I can navigate to any of the …files within simply by double-clicking on the relevant folders.…

 For example, if I double click on desktop, and then exercise files, I can …see and work with the MATLAB files inside. …Navigating between folders is obviously useful for finding MATLAB files that you …want to edit.
 But it is also important for the way that …MATLAB is run.
 By default, MATLAB can only find .m files …that are either included in the program by default. …

 - Working with the Statistics Toolbox

 2. Core MATLAB Syntax